swisstxt/cloudstack-nagios/README.md

 #### Check system vms over ssh

 The following checks are available:

    * memory - measure memory usage in percents
    * cpu - measure cpu usage in percent
    * network - measure network usage
    * rootfs_rw - check if the root file system is writeable
    * disk_usage - check the diks space usage of the root volume
+   * conntrack_connections, check the number of conntrack connections and set proper limits if needed
+   * active_ftp - make sure conntrack_ftp and nf_nat_ftp modules are loaded and enable it if needed

 Example: